 Workshops will be held to help guide students in drafting résumés and cover letters.
 Students are also strongly encouraged to review the guidelines and samples listed below when drafting résumés and cover letters.

-- Communication and Cover Letter Samples
+- Cover Letter and Written Communication Samples

 - Suggested Action Verbs for Résumés

 Throughout the year the Career Development Office will conduct a variety of seminars, which will focus on topics such as: